wp-document-revisions/wp-document-revisions/readme.txt

 In: class-wp-document-revisions.php

 Filter whether WP_FileSystem used to serve document (or PHP readfile).
 Irrelevant if file compressed on output.

+== Filter document_validate ==

+In: class-wp-document-revisions-validate-structure.php

+Filters whether to validate the document structure for a document.

 == Filter document_validate_md5 ==